Information in this post is drawn from published sources and Kham Aid Foundation archives.

 During the 1966-1976 Cultural Revolution, the Derge Printing House ceased operation and was used by the local government as a hospital and warehouse.
 The clay-covered roof, which would normally require yearly reconditioning, was poorly maintained, and water seeped into the building fabric.
 The presence of water weakened the rammed earth walls and led to the formation of cracks.
 The moisture within the walls caused many problems for the murals that are detailed later in this post.
 Furthermore, fumes from stored chemicals caused the pigments to discolor, while workers carelessly gouged the walls with tools and the like, creating holes and pits in the painted surfaces.

 In 1979 the DPH was restored to its original purpose: the printing of Tibetan texts.
 Printing blocks were brought out of hiding and restored to their proper places or re-carved where necessary.
-The government sponsored repairs, completed in stages starting in 1979 to 2004.14 The greatest amount of work was completed between 1987 and 1991 at a cost of 3.25 million yuan.15 It included replacement of nearly all interior timber members, bolstering of the exterior walls, replacement of the roof, addition of fire protection measures, installation of a drainage ditch, and paving of the circumambulating path and road outside the building.
+By 1987, the Parkhang was already attracting buyers from India, Nepal, Bhutan, and Sikkim.14 The government sponsored repairs, completed in stages from 1979 to 2004.15 The greatest amount of work was completed between 1987 and 1991 at a cost of 3.25 million yuan.16 It included replacement of nearly all interior timber members, bolstering of the exterior walls, replacement of the roof, addition of fire protection measures, installation of a drainage ditch, and paving of the circumambulating path and road outside the building.